fynv/ScoreDraft/docs/intro_eng.md

 The first list "Engines" gives a list of names of available engines and the type of engine (is it an instrument or percussion or singing engine?).

 The 3 succeeding lists gives names of ready-to-use instrument/percussion/singer initializers and the engines they are based on.
-ScoreDraft creates these initializers automatically at starting time by search some specific directories for samples/banks based on the starting place of the Python script.
+ScoreDraft creates these initializers automatically at starting time by searching some specific directories for samples/banks based on the starting place of the Python script.

 The definitions of the initializers are dynamic code blocks, you cannot find them in the source-code.
 However, using them is simple.
 For example you can initialize a Cello instrument by: